 Section 501 Info Center

 As the nation’s largest employer, the Federal Government has committed itself to modeling effective employment policies and practices that advance America’s ideal of opportunity for all.
 This is the spirit underpinning Section 501 of the Rehabilitation Act, which prohibits federal agencies from discriminating against qualified people with disabilities in employment and requires them to take proactive steps to recruit and retain them.
-Recently, the U.S. Equal Employment Opportunity Commission (EEOC) issued updates strengthening Section 501, and EARN is pleased to partner with EEOC to help federal agencies understand and achieve their goals under them.

 - Federal Agency Promising and Emerging Practices Facilitating Self-Identification of Disability